 This approach was pioneered by Anthony Iannarino, and you can read more about How to be truly consultative on his website The Sales Blog.

-How to use Storydoc to create your best business proposal presentation to date:
+What social proof to use in your business proposal presentation

 Including a clear call to action at the end of your business proposal presentation is crucial.
 As obvious as this must sound to some, many businesses fail to do this effectively.